Torah-Anytime/ImageWriteProxy/README.md

 # Image Proxy

-We needed a way to dynamicly overlay text over images.
+We needed a way to dynamically overlay text over images.
 This proxy allows you to provide a url for the source image, the text, font, and x/y position.
 It will return the rendered image.

 ## Example usage
 ```